Fill Your Home with Christmas Scents

 - The smell will waft through your entire home without risking a burnt cake in the oven.

-- 2Make a pomander.A pomander is a ball of substances that give out various aromas.
+- 2A pomander is a ball of substances that give out various aromas.
 During the 15th century, pomanders were used to prevent infection.
 These days, these fragrant balls are used to add fragrance anywhere you want them to.
-You can make them in no time and they last a long time.Advertisement
+You can make them in no time and they last a long time.Make a pomander.Advertisement

 - Acquire oranges.
 Using something sharp, puncture holes in them.